TemporaryLoRA/Block-Attention/readme.md

    ```
 3. Evaluate general benchmarks

-   We leverage [OpenCompass](https://github.com/open-compass/opencompass) to conduct our evaluations on general and RAG benchmarks.
+   We leverage [OpenCompass](https://github.com/open-compass/opencompass) to conduct evaluations on ICL and general domains.

 ## 📎 Citation